rsdoiel/antenna/archives/2025/food_2025.15.md

 date: 2025-04-14, from: The Fresh Cup

 <p>Tariffs will impact the coffee industry and companies scrambling to respond.
 One immediate consequence is that many U.S. coffee shops are raising prices.</p>
-<p>The post <a href="https://freshcup.com/u-s-coffee-shops-raise-prices-amid-tariff-turmoil-and-uncertainty/">U.S. Coffee Shops Raise Prices Amid Tariff Turmoil and Uncertainty</a> appeared first on <a href="https://freshcup.com">Fresh Cup Magazine</a>.</p>
+<p>The post <a href="https://freshcup.com/u-s-coffee-shops-raise-prices-amid-tariff-turmoil-and-uncertainty/">U.S. Coffee Shops Raise Prices Amid Tariff Turmoil and Uncertainty</a> appeared first on <a href="https://freshcup.com">Fresh Cup</a>.</p>

 <br>